Restoration

 Native plants cover the bioswale, using rainwater for growth, improving pathways for water to go into the soil, filtering out pollutants, and creating a diverse habitat for pollinators.

-In September of 2022, the City of Grand Rapids will update water quality and retention standards to meet MS4 requirements.
-Developers will need to capture and treat more of the surface runoff from their property than they have in the past.
-In some cases, developers will not be able to meet these new requirements due to limited space, poor soils, or other reasons.
+In September of 2022, the City of Grand Rapids updated water quality and retention standards to meet state of Michigan stormwater management requirements.
+Developers need to capture and treat more of the surface runoff from their property than they have in the past.
+In some cases, developers may not be able to meet these new requirements due to limited space, poor soils, or other reasons.

-To address this issue, Grand Rapids will also be launching one of the first stormwater credit trading programs in the nation
+To address this issue, Grand Rapids launched one of the first stormwater credit trading programs in the nation.

-Property owners just need to get their site approved, and then they can post their credits to an online marketplace, where developers can buy credits from within the same watershed as them.
+To qualify, property owners just need to get their site approved.
+Then they can post their credits to an online marketplace where developers can buy credits from within the same credit training area.
 These transactions happen in the private sector, and it is up to the developer/buyer and property owner/seller to decide upon the terms of their individual agreement.

-This new program provides an opportunity for property owners who retain excess stormwater runoff to not only help the environment through these practices but also sell these 'credits' at a rate of their choosing—effectively making money from implementing GI.
+This new program provides an opportunity for property owners who retain excess stormwater runoff to not only help the environment through these practices but also make money from implementing nature-based solutions.

 Because of their size and deep root systems, trees are especially adept at infiltrating surface runoff and improving water and air quality.
 Unfortunately, most urban trees do not survive long enough to meet their full potential environmental impact (Minnesota Stormwater Manual 2017).
 This is largely due to limited space for root growth, lack of access to water, and soil compaction from pedestrian and motor traffic.